ktifler/YifyDownloader/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+things you need to installand how to install them.
+* Chrome webdriver

+  avaliable at <a href="https://chromedriver.chromium.org/downloads">chromedriver.chromium.org</a>

+* any torrent client
 * Beatifulsoup
   ```sh
   pip install beautifulsoup4